gillo04/romolo/README.md

 This compiler was written referencing directly the C11 standard.
 I have very little prior compiler theory knowledge, so don't take what I have written as an example of how things should be done.

 # State of the project
+Currently the compiler can generate code for:
+- Arithmetic expressions
+- Conditional statements
+- Iteration statements
+- Integer and pointer declarations
+- Function declaration and definition
+- Basic pointer operations

+To get a better taste of what the compiler is capable of, take a look at the `examples/` folder.
-I'm working on code generation.
-Right now the priority is getting a decent declaration generator.
-After this, I will start to think about validating the output of the parser and fixing the infinite memory leaks.
+Right now I'm working on implementing arrays.
+After this, a major missing part of the compiler is verification of the AST produced by the parser, not to speak of the infinite memory leaks in the generator.

 # Building and running
 To build the compiler execute the command